-In our study of Song Of Songs chapter two, we look at the fact that, once we have accepted Jesus, we are set apart for Him much like a bride is set apart for her husband.
-In chapter one, we looked at the fact that God calls us into a relationship with Him that is much like the marriage relationship between a man and a woman.
+In our study of Song Of Songs chapter two, we look at the fact that, once we have accepted Yeshua, we are set apart for him much like a bride is set apart for her husband.
+In chapter one, we looked at the fact that God calls us into a relationship with him that is much like the marriage relationship between a man and a woman.
 In this chapter, we will see how this is an exclusive relationship on our part just as the biblical marriage between a man and a woman is to be exclusive.

-"His left arm is under my head, and his right arm embraces me."
-NIV translation
+[I wish] his left arm [were] under my head, and his right arm around me.

-In the previous passage, we saw that the young girl desired to be identified with Solomon's family and the fact that this was a picture of our relationship with God through Jesus Christ.
+In the previous passage, we saw that the young girl desired to be identified with Solomon's family and the fact that this was a picture of our relationship with God through Yeshua Messiah.
 This verse gives us the picture of the couple locked in an embrace but, why would God include this in the Bible?
-This is a reminder to us that our relationship with Jesus Christ is very personal and it does not come from being a part of an earthly family.
+This is a reminder to us that our relationship with Yeshua Messiah is very personal and it does not come from being a part of an earthly family.
 There are many people that identify themselves as Christians but, when you ask them why, they will say something like "my family has always went to church".
 As we have seen, we do not enter the family of God without stating a personal desire much like this young lady did with Solomon.
-Once we do so, He embraces us and draws us ever closer to Him.
+Once we do so, he embraces us and draws us ever closer to him.

-"Listen!
-My beloved!
-Look!
-Here he comes, leaping across the mountains, bounding over the hills.
-My beloved is like a gazelle or a young stag.
-Look!
-There he stands behind our wall, gazing through the windows, peering through the lattice."
-NIV translation
+The voice of the man I love!
+Here he comes, bounding over the mountains, skipping over the hills!
+My darling is like a gazelle or young stag.
+There he is, standing outside our wall, looking in through the windows, peering in through the lattice.

 The young lady continues with the song of sanctification as we get the picture of a young lady in her garden waiting for the man she loves to come and get her.
-She describes Solomon (a picture of Jesus) as "leaping across mountains" and we are reminded that Jesus overcame all of the barriers that kept us from having a right relationship with God.
+She describes Solomon (a picture of Yeshua) as "leaping across mountains" and we are reminded that Yeshua overcame all of the barriers that kept us from having a right relationship with God.
 She also describes Solomon as a gazelle or young stag and we get the picture of youthful energy and strength.
-Through this picture, we are reminded of the fact that Jesus does not get tired of waiting on us or pursuing us as we stumble through life without Him.
+Through this picture, we are reminded of the fact that Yeshua does not get tired of waiting on us or pursuing us as we stumble through life without him.
 The young girl describes her man watching and waiting behind the garden wall until the proper time to call her to him.
-This is a reminder that, even as we may feel alone and without hope, Jesus is watching and waiting until the proper time to reveal Himself to our hearts.
+This is a reminder that, even as we may feel alone and without hope, Yeshua is watching and waiting until the proper time to reveal himself to our hearts.

 Now, the young lady describes the moment that she is called to go away with the love of her life.
-Practically every woman that has been married will remember the time that her husband asked her to join him in marriage and it is the same when we are called to faith in Jesus Christ.
-We may not remember the date or time when we asked Jesus to save us and be our Lord but we will never forget the circumstances.
-We also see that her man calls her "my beautiful one" and that brings up the question: What makes us "beautiful" in the eyes of Jesus?
+Practically every woman that has been married will remember the time that her husband asked her to join him in marriage and it is the same when we are called to faith in Yeshua Messiah.
+We may not remember the date or time when we asked Yeshua to save us and be our Lord but we will never forget the circumstances.
+We also see that her man calls her "my beautiful one" and that brings up the question: What makes us "beautiful" in the eyes of Yeshua?
 The answer is simple and it is humility.
-We are beautiful in His eyes when we reach the point of acknowledging the fact that we cannot save ourselves and that He is the ONLY One that can.
+We are beautiful in his eyes when we reach the point of acknowledging the fact that we cannot save ourselves and that He is the only one that can.